Calvin C. Straub

 Straub lived and worked at the epicentre of the evolving Southern California architecture of his day.
-He knew Frank Lloyd Wright (1867–1959), Henry Mather Green (1870–1954), R.M.
-Schindler (1887–1953) personally and was briefly an employee of Richard Neutra (1892–1970).
+He knew Frank Lloyd Wright, Henry Mather Green, R.M.
+Schindler personally and was briefly an employee of Richard Neutra.

+Straub's architectural designs were known for their incorporation of natural materials, simplicity, and integration with the surrounding environment.
+He was inspired by the Arts and Crafts movement, modernist influences, and regional architectural traditions.
+His works reflected a humanist approach, emphasizing the unique nature of each client, site, and project.
+Straub aimed to create architecture that served as an inspiring background for living rather than a monumental statement.

-His architectural work was published extensively, usually with images by famed architectural photographer Julius Shulman.
-Straub is best known for his Southern California buildings, especially the approximately 30, mostly residential projects produced in his partnership with Conrad Buff III and Donald Hensman: Buff, Straub and Hensman (1956-1961), later named Buff, Smith and Hensman after Straub's departure.
+His architectural work was published extensively, usually with images by architectural photographer Julius Shulman.
+Straub is best known for his Southern California buildings, especially the approximately thirty mostly residential projects produced in his partnership with Conrad Buff III and Donald Hensman: Buff, Straub and Hensman (1956-1961), later named Buff, Smith and Hensman after Straub's departure.
 This work won numerous awards.

 Straub and his contemporaries had a common culture — a comradeship born through military training and shared wartime experiences — that inspired a progressive architectural movement.
 The community of like-minded architects who were also military veterans included Craig Ellwood (1922–1992), Alfred Newman Beadle (1927–1998), Gordon Drake (1917–1951), Pierre Koenig (1925–2009), Ralph Haver (1915–1987).